The 10 Components of Fitness for Cricket

 This layer includes power, speed, agility, and high-intensity interval training (HIIT).

-It’s attractive but comes with the highest risk of injury, particularly if there are lingering deficiencies from the previous layers.
+It’s attractive but comes with the highest risk of injury, particularly if lingering deficiencies from the previous layers remain.

-We recognized the critical role of mental resilience across all layers.
+We recognised the critical role of mental resilience across all layers.

 Given its significance in all aspects of life and sports, particularly cricket, we integrated mental resilience as a core theme throughout the pyramid.